DragonAndWaffleStudio/free_sheets/README.md

 # free_sheets
 Download your favorite sheets from Musescore!
 Use it while it works...

+For now, use:
+<code>python3 free_sheets/sheets.py</code>
+and then input the musescore link and press enter.

 ## Requirements:
 * Python3
 * cairosvg <code>pip install cairosvg</code>